-Cynthia D’Angelo is a professor in the College of Education at the University of Illinois, passionate about games and learning!
+Cynthia D’Angelo is a professor in the College of Education at the University of Illinois, passionate about advanced technologies for learning!

 How did you get started in cyberlearning?

 I have been working for some time on cyberlearning, since my dissertation work in graduate school at Arizona State University and before the term “cyberlearning” was in common use.
 I was involved in developing and testing a physics game, called Surge, with funding from the National Science Foundation under Award Number 0822370.
 I have always felt passionate about using different technologies for learning in K-12 classroom settings.
 Simulations and games clearly have the potential to help with increasing motivation and engagement, and can give students an experience from which to draw upon later in an applied setting.
 I also worked on a meta analysis of simulations for learning, and how to create game-based and simulation-based learning experiences for students, mostly in STEM contexts.
 My more recent work has been focused on utilizing student speech data in face-to-face collaborative settings to better understand what collaboration looks like and to begin to develop tools to support teachers in making pedagogical decisions.

 What should the cyberlearning community be doing in order to support games and learning?